Rockford Unit 6 Bylaws

 Section 3

-Unit 6 Retirement Health Funding Plan (RHFP)
+Unit 6 Retirement Health Funding Plan (RHFP)also known as VEBA

 Section 3.1

 The Retirement Health Funding Plan (RHFP) shall be utilized to provide a benefit to retiring Regular and Executive Inactive Association members (herein after identified as Association Members) who are in good standing in the Unit and in accordance with the eligibility requirements specified below.
-Reasonable and necessary administrative expenses incurred in support of the RHF Plan shall be deducted from the fund.
+Reasonable and necessary administrative expenses incurred in support of the RHFP shall be deducted from the fund.

-Said benefit shall be a specific dollar amount that the retiree may access upon proof of eligible medical expenses to the designated Third Party Administrator (TPA) authorized to manage reimbursements.
+Said benefit shall be a specific dollar amount that the retiree may access upon proof of eligible medical expenses to the designated Third-Party Administrator (TPA) authorized to manage reimbursements.

 Section 3.2

-The president of Unit 6 shall establish a RHFP Advisory Committee consisting of no less than five (5) Association Members who are in good standing.
+The President of Unit shall establish a RHFP Advisory Committee consisting of no less than five (5) Association Members who are in good standing.
 The President of the Unit shall appoint one of the five (5) committee members to serve as the Chairperson for the Committee.
 The terms of the Committee members shall be at the discretion of the President of Unit 6.

 The RHF Plan Advisory Committee shall monitor the funds of the program and shall: